UAB-BST-680/website/content/policies.md

 - Homeworks:

-    + 6 assignments will be given, 5 will count toward your final grade.
+    + 4 assignments will be given.

     + assignments are 15 points each

-    + homework accounts for 75% of final grade
+    + homework accounts for 60% of final grade

 - Final project